-The idea for Foot-Tapper came about three years ago when Mosset Tavern owner Gordon Brailsford and his team realised their venue was becoming a Mecca for real ales.
+The idea for Foot-Tapper came about four years ago when Mosset Tavern owner Gordon Brailsford and his team realised their venue was becoming a Mecca for real ales.
 From a single, solitary tap in the lounge bar in 2013, the popular venue now has six ‘craft-on-draught’ real ales at any one time.

 After a second successful year in 2019, Foot-tapper will now become an annual event and the first Scottish beer festival of the year.
 It will be held on the first weekend in April (as long as it doesn’t coincide with Easter).

 Gordon says: “We started with just the one craft beer on tap, and it’s grown from there.

 “Beer drinkers come to the Mosset Tavern because of the choice we have on tap.

 “We got our heads together and we thought if people are coming week after week to sample our craft beers, then we could put on a bigger event and bring in some brewers from all over Scotland.